Dr Cullen Park: History

-The ground's establishment was first mooted in 1935.
+The establishment of the ground was first proposed in 1935.
 Dr Cullen Park was officially opened on 9 August 1936 by Patrick McNamee of the GAA.
-A total expenditure of £3,590 and 15 shillings was accounted for at the first audit.
-This sum included the purchase of the land.
+A total expenditure of £3,590 and 15 shillings was recorded at the first audit, which included the purchase of the land.

 Dr Cullen Park was officially opened on Sunday 9 August 1936.
 It was named in honour of Dr Matthew Cullen (Catholic Bishop of Kildare and Leighlin 1927–36) who had died on 2 January 1936.
 The late Bishop was honoured as "a great churchman, a true-hearted gael and a patriotic Irishman".
 Thomas Ryan President of County Carlow GAA presided at the ceremony.
 Padraig McNamee, President of the Ulster Council of the GAA represented the President of the Association.
 A number of local dignitaries also attended including James Reddy, who was the County Secretary during the early 1898–1890 period.

 By the 1960s, Dr Cullen Park still lacked a stand.
-However, it did have a fine playing pitch newly fenced, to prevent encroachment by spectators.
-The park was also equipped with good dressing rooms, hot and cold water and showers, a referee's dressing room and board rooms.
+However, it featured a well-maintained playing pitch, newly fenced to prevent encroachment by spectators.
+The park was also equipped with good dressing rooms, hot and cold water and showers, a referee’s dressing room, and board rooms.

-In the summer of 1967, major improvements were carried out.
-A tarmac apron around the main entrance was provided.
-Wrought iron entrance gates, inscribed "Páirc an Cullainaigh" were built by Joseph Bennett Steel Contractors of Stradbally, County Laois.
-This firm were also the builders of the entrance gates to Fr.
-Maher Park in Graiguecullen on the Laois side of Carlow town.
-The first match played in Dr Cullen park was the Leinster Junior Football Final Kildare v Wicklow, this match was played on 2 August 1936 a week before the official opening.opening.
+In the summer of 1967, major improvements were carried out at Dr Cullen Park.
+A tarmac apron was added around the main entrance, and wrought iron entrance gates, inscribed "Páirc an Cullainaigh," were built by Joseph Bennett Steel Contractors of Stradbally, County Laois.
+This firm also constructed the entrance gates to Fr.
+Maher Park in Graiguecullen, on the Laois side of Carlow town.
+The first match played at Dr Cullen Park was the Leinster Junior Football Final between Kildare and Wicklow, held on 2 August 1936, a week before the official opening.

 The ground hosted the first Friday night game in the history of the All-Ireland Senior Football Championship – a first round qualifier between Carlow and Laois.